nsaranga/cricketstats/README.md

 If you have any questions about the module you can contact me on [Twitter](https://www.twitter.com/humesfinger/), email me at [nsaranga@hotmail.com](mailto:nsaranga@hotmail.com).
 If you have any bugs to report or features to suggest you can use raise ticket on the issues tab in github.
 If you want to know more about why I decided to write it you can find a blog post [here](https://nsaranga.github.io/cricket/2021/12/19/TheAimOfCricketstats.html), and if you want to know more about what the module can actually you do you can read another blog post [here](https://nsaranga.github.io/cricket/2021/12/24/WhatCanCricketstatsDo.html)

 Some tips/warnings:
-1. Python packages this module requires: datetime, json, time, pandas, os, zipfile, numpy, math, importlib
+1. Python packages this module requires: datetime, json, time, pandas, os, zipfile, numpy, math, importlib, matplotlib
 2. There will be bugs as this is my first python project.
 I'm still learning the language and programming in general.
 3. At its core the script is as good as the data, so output will depend on how quickly the data is updated on cricsheet and its accuracy.
 4. I recommend downloading and using the "all_json.zip" from cricsheet as the database.